isaacnovaes/loopstudios-landing/README.md

 ### Continued development

 I have decided to conclude this challenge having the goal of practising simple landing pages with HTML and SASS.
-Simple I took a brake to study for my university exams, I felt the need to practice the foundations.
+Since I took a brake to study for my university exams, I felt the need to practice the foundations.